ricardo-fonseca/zpic/docs/about/units.md

 $ B' = e \frac{c / \omega_n }{m_e c^2} B $

-## Laser pulses
+## A note on laser pulses

 When using laser pulses in ZPIC simulations the laser frequency is set using the normalized units.
-This means that if the laser frequency is chosen to be 1, then the normalization frequency ($\omega_n$) is the laser frequency and the density is normalized to the critical densify (for that laser frequency)
+This means that if the laser frequency is chosen to be 1, then the normalization frequency ($\omega_n$) is the laser frequency and the density is normalized to the critical density (for that laser frequency).